VasanthVanan/computer-networking-top-down-approach-notes/Chapter 3: Transport Layer.md

 - **TCP Timer Management:**
   - An individual timer for each unacknowledged segment is conceptually simple but can have considerable overhead.
   - Recommended TCP timer management uses only a single retransmission timer, even for multiple unacknowledged segments.
-  - TCP reliable data transfer is described in two steps: `timeout-based recovery` and recovery using `duplicate acknowledgments`.
+  - TCP reliable data transfer is described in two steps: `timeout based recovery` and recovery using `duplicate acknowledgments`.

 - **Timeout and Retransmission Handling:**